 All businesses, from independent contractors to banks and international corporations, depend on web applications.
-People switch to online services mostly because of their convenience, cross-platforming, resource friendliness, and high availability.
-Therefore, users are transferring their PII, finances, and other private data to the web.
+People switch to the online services mostly because of their convenience, cross-platforming, resource friendliness and high availability.
+Therefore, users are transferring their PII, finances and other private data to the web.
 Hackers, in turn, take advantage of that and the fact, that 90% of all web apps are exposed to cyberattacks (as of 2018-2020).

 As the number of security vulnerabilities of web apps is high (on average, 22 vulnerabilities per application) and grows constantly, every organization must consider web application penetration testing.

 10Guards’s OSCP certified web app team performs security testing for both web applications and websites.
 After thoroughly examining the system and effectively identifying its vulnerabilities with tried and tested technologies, our team presents a comprehensive report, which leads organization through eliminating weaknesses and preventing future attacks.

 10Guards web application penetration tests are aligned with the OWASP Top 10 most critical application security risks.
 By replicating attackers techniques, our team can identify common and unique vulnerabilities, including: